space-sh/space/doc/space-modules/spacefile-yaml-reference.md

 ##### Experimenting with the test nodes

 Now it is possible to experiment with the test Module nodes.
-Experiment with the `-d` switch and observe how the exported code changes on each node, in particular in cases where external parameters affect code output
+Experiment with the `-d` switch and observe how the exported code changes on each node, in particular in cases where external parameters affect code output.
 Some tests require extra steps.
 Check the following subsections for extra notes on tests that require extra steps.

 ###### SPACE_ENV